 Know When to Begin

-Dr. Bunn recommends scheduling your child’s first orthodontic consultation around the age of 7.
+Our team recommends scheduling your child’s first orthodontic consultation around the age of 7.
 At this age, an orthodontic consultation provides a great opportunity for an evaluation of your child’s bite, alignment, and skeletal contours.
 The position of the teeth, the degree of facial symmetry, and your child’s side-view profile will provide valuable clues about the need for immediate or future orthodontic treatment.

-Along with Dr. Bunn, our entire orthodontic team is anxious to meet your family!
+Our entire orthodontic team is anxious to meet your family!
 Contact our office to schedule a consultation today.

 Your teen may look like an adult, but they are still growing.
 That’s what makes the adolescent years a perfect time for active orthodontic treatment.
 By taking advantage of this time of rapid growth, orthodontic treatment can be optimized, and a wide range of orthodontic problems can be corrected.